 Although the villain in Wall·E is not directly connected to the film’s environmental theme, its presence alone could distract the audience from the underlying message.
 The role is filled by a robot named Auto who attempts to keep humans from returning to earth even after life becomes sustainable on it once more.
 He strives to keep other characters under his control and, in being an external obstacle, the sense of personal responsibility in the audience is lessened.
 As in The Lorax, Auto is portrayed looking down at the viewers and surrounded by a dark backdrop.

-Lady Eboshi upsets the balance of nature but she only does so to serve her people, many of whom are lepers, outcasts, and others abandoned by their tribes.
+Lady Eboshi upsets the balance of nature, but she only does so to serve her people, many of whom are lepers, outcasts, and others abandoned by their tribes.
 “She is ruthless, but acts out of a genuine compassion; her people are unswervingly loyal to her not out of fear, but respect” (Townsend, 1999).
-Jigo sees the world as inevitably cruel, selfish and controlled by authority.
-A place where people should seize opportunities that benefit them.
-“He operates on what is advantageous and disadvantageous… [and] His stance is that he has no choice but to follow orders” (CineFront, 1997).
+Jigo sees the world as inherently cruel, selfish, and controlled by authority- a place where people should seize opportunities that benefit them.
+“He operates on what is advantageous and disadvantageous… [and] his stance is that he has no choice but to follow orders” (CineFront, 1997).
 The emperor himself is only ever mentioned in dialogue.
 We are never certain of his motives or intentions, so it is unfair to even label him as a villain.

 When Lady Eboshi takes Ashitaka to the hostel where she tends to the lepers, the tone surrounding her character changes completely.
 The scene is set in a torchlight room, giving her face a soft glow.
 Under her dark cloak, Lady Eboshi is shown to be wearing a kimono adorned with bright yellows.
 Under her jingasa is a bright pink bow.
 As the audience becomes aware of Lady Eboshi’s compassionate side, they are able to visualize it through the change in her physical appearance.